Dormant black hole candidates from Gaia DR3 summary diagnostics: Forward modelling Gaia summary statistics

 To model photometric variability, we adopt an analytical prescription for the amplitude of ellipsoidal variations, that is, the brightness changes arising from tidal distortion of a star in a close binary system \citep{Morris_Naftilan1993}.
 These effects are strongest at short orbital periods and diminish rapidly when the binary separation is much larger than the radii of the component stars.
 Our aim is not to capture the variability in detail but to estimate its amplitude to order-of-magnitude precision, sufficient to exclude short-period binaries from our candidate sample.

 \citet{Morris_Naftilan1993} derive an analytical model for ellipsoidal modulation in circular orbits, expressed as a power series in $R_*/a$, the ratio of the primary star’s radius to the system’s semimajor axis.
-We use the dominant second-harmonic term from their equation (1), incorporating the correction factor from \citet{Gomel+2021}.
+We use the dominant second-harmonic term from their Eq.
+(1), incorporating the correction factor from \citet{Gomel+2021}.
 Under the assumption that the primary star dominates the flux, the semi-amplitude of the photometric variability $A_\mathrm{phot}$ can then be expressed as a function of the binary mass ratio $q$, inclination angle, and Roche-lobe filling factor of the primary (which depends on $R_*$, $M_*$, $q$, and $a$):

-The coefficients $\alpha_{2}$ and $\beta_{2}$, along with the correction factor $c_2$ \citep[see Equations (2) and (11) in][]{Gomel+2021}, account for limb and gravity darkening, and depend on the stellar effective temperature and surface gravity.
-We adopt approximate coefficient values consistent with the \textit{Gaia} BH2 analysis \citep{El-Badry+2023b}, which is adequate given our focus on detached binaries containing cool stars with convective envelopes.
+The coefficients $\alpha_{2}$ and $\beta_{2}$, along with the correction factor $c_2$ \citep[see Eqs.
+2 and 11 in][]{Gomel+2021}, account for limb and gravity darkening, and depend on the stellar effective temperature and surface gravity.
+We adopted approximate coefficient values consistent with a star with properties of the companion to \textit{Gaia} BH~2 \citep{Claret+2011, El-Badry+2023b}, which is adequate given our focus on detached binaries containing cool stars with convective envelopes.

 As such, this simplified model functions primarily as a filter: By flagging systems with predicted $A_\mathrm{phot}$ above a threshold amplitude, it allows us to conservatively exclude close binaries and hierarchical triples from our candidate list (Sect.~\ref{sec:cleaning}).
 The predicted variability amplitude is reflected in the observed scatter in the \textit{Gaia} $G$ band photometry, parametrised by